CodeSonia/travelrMap/README.md

   - When a user scrolls, sections appear from the side or from the bottom.
 This helps add a touch of modernism to TravelrMap as sites incorporate smooth animation.

 - Contact Form
   - I have incorporated a simple contact form with html validation.
 I have also connected the contact form using EmailJS.
-This allows users to send enquries to the site owner.
+This allows users to send enquires to the site owner.
   - When a user inputs their contact details, an outline appears.
 This is done so users are aware of which input section they're completing.
   - Submit/Modal - once a user is able to click submit, a modal opens up, thanking the user for their enquiry.
 It also states that users should expect an email response within 24 hours.
 This helps set user expectations.